Chapter Leadership Development

 - Make event attendees comfortable.
 Designate a volunteer greeter at meetings, but ensure that the membership chair and/or president acknowledges and speaks with all new guests, noting those that may be future leaders.

 - Get to know leader prospects.
 Once you know about their interests and goals, follow-up with them to match that interest to an initial volunteer task for the chapter.
-Find out more about them and their skills and interests, and look for alignment with your chapter’s goals and needs.
+Find out more about them and their skills and interests, and look for alignment with your chapter’s goals and leadership needs.

 - Keep it simple at first.
 Realize that often people feel intimidated to take on big tasks when they are new to an organization.
 Do not ask them to put out the next newsletter right off the bat, instead invite them to help stuff envelopes.

 - Provide opportunity with varying levels of responsibility.
 Effective leaders create an organizational environment conducive to member involvement and the successful retention of loyal members.
+Consider a membership survey to better understand which members are interested in specific elevated opportunities and roles.

 Invest in Leadership